t2tech-corp/IE7374/project-root/README.md

 compared to the ``merve/poetry`` fine-tuning dataset.
 It implies that the model might be heavily influenced by, or even directly reproducing short phrases or common patterns it encountered during training.

+## Summary

+The evaluation statistics and style metrics indicate that the project successfully developed a fine-tuned GPT-Neo model capable of generating highly fluent, coherent, and diverse text that effectively initiates a Renaissance love poem style.
+The technical fine-tuning with LoRA and careful parameter tuning proved highly effective in controlling basic text quality and activating the desired stylistic mode.

+However, the primary challenge is the model's ability to sustain that specific poetic style and linguistic fidelity over an entire generation, and to produce truly novel content beyond variations of learned patterns.
+This points to the inherent limitations of fine-tuning with a comparatively small dataset against the large and generalized knowledge encoded in the base LLM.
+To achieve deeper stylistic mimicry and higher originality, a larger, more diverse collection of Renaissance poetry for fine-tuning would be the most impactful next step.